Tuesday, September 17, 2013

 More recently, its magic has stirred the hearts and souls of poets, playwrights, authors and filmmakers.

 The essence of the Sea is intangible, yet the Sea embraces all the senses.
-You can see it, hear it, touch it, taste it, feel it and smell it.
+You can see it, hear it, touch, taste, feel and smell it.
 You can even immerse yourself in it.

 Is it the Sea itself?